TryKickoff/kickoff/docs/misc.md

 ## .gitignore

-HTML5 Boilerplate includes a basic project-level `.gitignore`.
+Kickoff includes a basic project-level `.gitignore`.
 This should primarily be used to avoid certain project-level files and directories from being kept under source control.
 Different development-environments will benefit from different collections of ignores.